mcdonoughdigitalclassroom/criticalarchives/_posts/blog/2018-08-01-blog-instructions.md

 Line Breaks:
 	End the previous line with two spaces,
 	then begin writing on the following line to create a line break.

+Accents:
+	Accents and other diacritics are created á

 ```